- The United Kingdom is set to leave the European Union following the results of a 2016 voter referendum and years of

 The UK’s situation is unprecedented; no full member of the EU has ever left.
 (Greenland, a territory of Denmark, left in 1982.)

 Under the terms of Article 50 of the 2009 Lisbon Treaty, beginning the process of leaving the EU required an official notification from the UK government.
 This led to debate over when, or even if, the article should be invoked, and whether the UK Parliament could block it.
 Prime Minister May, who won the Conservative Party leadership race to succeed Cameron in July 2016, made clear that “Brexit means Brexit.”
 However, the British high court ruled that invoking Article 50 required the support of Parliament, which subsequently voted affirmatively.
 May triggered Article 50 on March 29, 2017.

 The treaty gives the UK a two-year window to negotiate the terms of its withdrawal, meaning that unless the EU were to approve an extension, the UK will exit in March 2019, with or without a deal.
 But after Parliament failed to approve either May’s negotiated deal or a no-deal departure, the EU eventually granted a six-month extension, making the new deadline October 31, 2019.
-The UK must still determine numerous transitional procedures [PDF] for disentangling itself from EU regulations, settling the status of the millions of UK citizens residing in the EU and non-UK EU citizens in the UK, and deciding the future of UK-EU security cooperation.
+The UK must still determine numerous transitional procedures for disentangling itself from EU regulations, settling the status of the millions of UK citizens residing in the EU and non-UK EU citizens in the UK, and deciding the future of UK-EU security cooperation.
 The final withdrawal deal must be approved by a supermajority of EU countries, as well as by a majority in the European Parliament.